cosmos/cosmos-sdk/docs/rfc/rfc-003-crosslang.md

 whether a given real caller account (verified by the hypervisor) is authorized to act as a different caller account for a given message request.

-### Gas

-Gas is a measure of computational resources consumed by a message handler.
-Whenever a gas limit is imposed, if at any point that gas limit is exceeded, execution will halt and an out-of-gas error will be returned to the last handler executing without a gas limit.
-If at the execution root (made via a call external to the hypervisor), the gas limit is set to zero, then execution of that handler is unmetered and essentially infinite.
-Such unmetered handlers may set any gas limit they wish for nested calls.
-Once there is a gas limit, gas consumed is a monotonically increasing value that can't be bypassed and is unaffected by any nesting of state tokens.

 ### Message Data and Packet Specification

 To facilitate efficient cross-language and cross-VM message passing, the precise layout of **message packets** is important